Volkheimeria: Classification history

 Bonaparte initially regarded Volkheimeria as a primitive member of Cetiosauridae.
 He considered both it and Lapparentosaurus to represent an early stage in cetiosaurid evolution, more advanced than Vulcanodon but more primitive than Patagosaurus and Cetiosaurus.
 In 1990, John S. McIntosh included both Volkheimeria and Lapparentosaurus in Brachiosauridae, albeit without providing anatomical evidence for classifying Volkheimeria as such.
 In 2004, Upchurch et al. regarded the affinities of Volkheimeria as uncertain, due to the lack of a phylogenetic analysis including the taxon.
 In 2011, Pol et al. included both Volkheimeria and Lapparentosaurus in a phylogenetic analysis, and recovered them as basal eusauropods, more derived than Shunosaurus but more basal than Barapasaurus, with Volkheimeria more basal than Lapparentosaurus.
 In 2017, Cerda et al. found Volkheimeria to be a non-eusauropod sauropod closely related to Tazoudasaurus.
 In 2018, Holwerda and Pol found Volkheimeria to be a non-eusauropod sauropod, as the sister taxon of Spinophorosaurus.
+In 2025, Gomez and colleagues found Volkheimeria to be a basal sauropod more closely related to eusauropods than Amygdalodon or Gongxianosaurus but not as closely related to eusauropods as Vulcanodon and Tazoudasaurus.

+Evolution

-EvolutionVolkheimeria lived during the Toarcian age of the Early Jurassic, 178-179 million years ago.
+Volkheimeria lived during the Toarcian age of the Early Jurassic, 178-179 million years ago.
 The beginning of the Toarcian was a time of significant faunal turnover for sauropodomorphs, as all sauropodomorph lineages except for sauropods died out and eusauropods, which became the dominant sauropod group in the Middle Jurassic, began to diversify.
 Volkheimeria was not a member of the eusauropod radiation, and was probably a representative of a lineage that diverged from other sauropods in the earliest Jurassic or even the Triassic.